rahmansadaf46/GeoCode-Migration/README.md

    cd path\to\geocode-migration
    $env:PATH += ";C:\Program Files\PostgreSQL\17\bin"
    psql --version
-   .\import_geo_data.ps1
+   Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process .\import_geo_data.ps1
    ```
-   - The PATH update is needed only if `psql` isn’t in your permanent PATH.
+   - `Set-ExecutionPolicy` allows the script to run by bypassing PowerShell’s execution policy for the current session.
-   - `psql --version` confirms PostgreSQL is accessible.
+   - If `psql` is already in your permanent PATH, the PATH update step can be skipped.

 3. **Expected Output**:
    - Creates `registration.address` table.